|

 ed., pp. 903-910.
 New York: Cambridge University Press, 1911.

-on patents referenced here, this edition also covers the topic of patents
+referenced here, this edition also covers the topic of patents under the entries

-under the entries on Letters Patent and on Monopolies, unlike the current
+on Letters Patent and on Monopolies, unlike the current edition, which subsumes

 -